sovrn/rtb_latency/readme.md

         - `get`: Performs an HTTP GET request.
         - `icmp`: Performs an ICMP ping.
 [Root is required for ICMP](https://stackoverflow.com/questions/1189389/python-non-privileged-icmp).
     - `rtb`: Can be omitted if you are not performing an OpenRTB check.
 See the `RTB Example Bid` section for what these values map to.
+    - `public_ip`: A fallback if your public IP cannot be detected.
+    - `geoip`: A fallback if your GeoIP cannot be detected.

 ### Example `config.json`